Ewa Swoboda

-The 17-year-old was a finalist in the 60 m in her senior debut at the 2015 European Indoor Championships.
-Still 17, she became the 2015 European junior champion over the 100 metres to take the silver medal at the 2016 World Junior Championships.
-She twice won the event at the European U23 Championships (2017, 2019).
-Swoboda holds the world junior record of 7.07 seconds and the Polish record of 6.99 seconds in the 60 metres.
+Swoboda is also a two-time European U23 champion, World Junior Championships silver medallist and European junior champion.
+At age 17, she was a finalist in the 60 metres in her senior debut at the 2015 European Indoor Championships and won the gold medal in the 100 metres at the 2015 European Junior Championships, before taking the silver medal at the 2016 World Junior Championships in the same event.
+She won the 100 metres event at the European U23 Championships in 2017 and 2019.
+Swoboda holds the world junior record of 7.07 seconds and the Polish record of 6.98 seconds in the 60 metres.
 She is a multiple medallist of national outdoor and indoor championships.

+Life and career

-Career
+Career beginnings

-Ewa Swoboda started competing in athletics from a young age and after joining the UKS Czwórka Żory athletics club she began training under her coach Iwona Krupa.
+Swoboda started competing in athletics from a young age and after joining the UKS Czwórka Żory athletics club, she began training under her coach Iwona Krupa.
 She won the Polish youth titles in the 100 metres in 2011 and 2012.
 The following year she won the national indoor junior 200 metres race.

-Her international debut came at the 2013 World Youth Championships in Athletics and she placed fourth in the girls' 100 m with a run of 11.61 seconds; she was the best European in the race.
-After this she ran a personal best and Polish junior record of 11.54 seconds in the 100 m at the Polish Youth Olympic Days, where she completed a sprint double.
+Her international debut came at the 2013 World Youth Championships in Athletics where she placed fourth in the girls' 100 m with a run of 11.61 seconds; finishing as the best European in the race.
+Following the event, she ran a personal best and set a new Polish junior record of 11.54 seconds in the 100 m at the Polish Youth Olympic Days, where she completed a sprint double.

-At the start of 2014 she claimed the Polish indoor junior title in the 60 metres.
+At the start of 2014, Swoboda claimed the Polish indoor junior title in the 60 metres.
 Outdoors, at the 2014 World Junior Championships in Athletics she was fifth in the 100 m, and failed to finish in the 200 m.
-At the European Youth Olympic Trials in Baku she won the 100 m and was runner-up in the 200 m.
-This made her one of the favourites for the 2014 Youth Olympics, and she ran a new best of 11.30 seconds in her opening race – making her the seconds fastest junior athlete that year.
-However, her success was short-lived in that event as she was disqualified in the 100 m final for a false start in the midst of crowd noise.
+At the European Youth Olympic Trials in Baku, she won the 100 m and was runner-up in the 200 m.
+Swoboda was one of the favourites for the 2014 Youth Olympics in the girls' 100 m, where she ran a new best of 11.30 seconds in her opening race – making her the second fastest junior athlete that year.
+However, she was disqualified in the 100 m final for a false start in the midst of crowd noise.